Time-Varying Soft-Maximum Control Barrier Functions for Safety in an A Priori Unknown Environment: Abstract

 \section{Abstract}

 This paper presents a time-varying soft-maximum composite control barrier function (CBF) that can be used to ensure safety in an \textit{a priori} unknown environment, where local perception information regarding the safe set is periodically obtained.
 We consider the scenario where the periodically obtained perception feedback can be used to construct a local CBF that models a local subset of the unknown safe set.
 Then, we use a novel smooth time-varying soft-maximum function to compose the $N$ most recently obtained local CBFs into a single CBF.
 This composite CBF models an approximate union of the $N$ most recently obtained local subsets of the safe set.
 Notably, this composite CBF can have arbitrary relative degree $r$.
-Next, this composite CBF is used as a $r$th-order CBF constraint in a real-time-optimization to determine a control that minimizes a quadratic cost while guaranteeing that the state stays in a time-varying subset of the unknown safe set.
-We also present 2 applications of the time-varying soft-maximum composite CBF method: (1) a nonholonomic ground robot with nonnegligible inertia, and (2) a quadrotor aerial robot.
-In these applications, we present a simple new approach to generate the local CBFs from the periodically obtained perception data.
+Next, this composite CBF is used as a $r$th-order CBF constraint in a real-time optimization to determine a control that minimizes a quadratic cost while guaranteeing that the state stays in a time-varying subset of the unknown safe set.
+We also present an application of the time-varying soft-maximum composite CBF method to a nonholonomic ground robot with nonnegligible inertia.
+In this application, we present a simple approach to generate the local CBFs from the periodically obtained perception data.